What is tongue cancer?

 • unexplained bleeding from the tongue (that's not caused by biting your tongue or another injury)

-It's important to remember that these symptoms might be due to a less serious medical condition.
+It's important to remember that these symptoms might be caused by other less serious conditions.
 But it's best to check symptoms with your GP just to make sure.

 The photos below give you an idea of what tongue cancers can look like, but remember that they might appear differently from this.
 Contact your GP or dentist if you notice anything abnormal.